interbit/docs-interbit/examples/simple-platform/README.md

 Before we dive into our Interbit platform example, let's take a step back and define the ecosystem of Interbit applications.
-We are concerned with two types of apps: Interbit platform apps and apps built on the platform.
+We are concerned with two types of apps: Interbit platform apps, and apps built on the platform.

 By platform apps, we mean apps intended to make Interbit app development easier by solving common problems, such as user identity management, payment